HOHMANN ORBITS

 With Earth behind Mars but running faster, an opposition of Mars

 is coming up.
-The launch has to go off some days BEFORE the following
+The launch has to go off some days BEFORE opposition.

-opposition.
-Earth is gaining on Mars because its daily motion is
+Earth is gaining on Mars because its daily motion is greater.
+The

-greater.
-The relative speed between the two planets is the difference
+relative angular speed between the two planets is the difference in

 At this rate it'll take